spooknik/FLAP/README.md

 ## Todo
 1. Long term testing
-2. Testing on Klipper Screen (mind is in the mail)
+2. Testing on Klipper Screen (mine is in the mail)
+3. Optimize macros by using lists
-3. Fixing bugs that will probably appear 🙃
+4. Fixing bugs that will probably appear 🙃

-## Loading

-## Unloading

-## Filament runout / Color Change (M600)

-Filament runout is one of the most ciritical and delicate operations for a 3D printer.
-A lot can go wrong and hours of a print and lots of filament can be trashed if it doesn't go right.
-With these macros I tried to make the process as bullet proof as possible with lots of checks to make sure everything goes as it should.

 ## Contributing
 Bugs?
 Issues?
 Improvements?
 Open an issue or make a PR.